djh1997/radar-work-experience/logicgates.md

 ### Nor

-The nor gate is a digital logic gate which produces A high output (1) result if both the inputs to the gate are low (0) if one or both input is high (1), a low output (0) results.; thus its output is complement to that of an OR gate.
+The nor gate is a digital logic gate which produces A high output (1) result if both the inputs to the gate are low (0) if one or both input is high (1), a low output (0) results. thus its output is complement to that of an OR gate.

 ![nor gate](logic/nor.svg "nor gate")